 These statues have inspired hundreds of thousands of couples to travel from across the world.
 Throughout the day, they are locked in an endless gaze, until 7 p.m. when they start moving towards each other to become one.
 They then share an embrace, in a show that depicts lovers from totally diverse backgrounds before passing through each other, depicting how their love was torn apart because of war.
 It is a timeless symbol of love which reminds all lovers that love can be timeless but humans are only mortal, and no matter how hard we love, it somehow must come to an end.
 The biggest lesson by these two steel statues is to love with as much passion and depth as we can, because before we know it, it could all be gone.
 There are other statues such as the First Love and ‘Me, You and Batumi’ statues.
 Me you and Butami is a great masterpiece that sits in Miracle Park.
 It was created by Irakli Tsuladze, a great artist who depicts the importance of drinking coffee in the local culture.

 For all lovers who want the most exotic experience, Batumi is an awe-inspiring city.
+It’s is a great destination if you’ve decided to make a vacation as a Valentine’s present for your girlfriend or wife.
 Whether you are just relaxing on the beautiful beaches, taking an evening walk in the breezy parks or taking coffee in one of the many cafes in these parks, Batumi is a city where love is always in the air.